Ace68/XmasDev2023/README.md

 > - Orchestrator workflow

 # The solution
-In this solution you can find a very simple Blazor application, implemented using a modular approach with lazy loading.
+In this solution you can find:
+> - `XmasBlazor` example of Modular Architecture with lazy loading in FrontEnd
 A series of microservices:
 > - `XmasSagas` to manage the Saga
 > - `XmasReceveir` delegate to receive the xmas letter from children